 7.1 All quotations are valid for a maximum period of 28 days from offer.

-7.2 The Customer’s order will be fulfilled by the Supplier when the Supplier either:
+7.2 The Customer’s order shall be fulfilled by the Supplier when the Supplier either:

-7.2.1 provides the Services and/or Courses in accordance with the Customer Service Agreement and/or description of the Courses; or
+7.2.1 provides the Services and/or Courses in accordance with the Customer Service Agreement and/or Course description; or